Fundamental Duties

 Significance and Contemporary Relevance

-Despite criticisms, Fundamental Duties have grown in constitutional significance: (1) Interpretive tool — SC uses FDs to determine "reasonableness" of restrictions on FRs under Art 19(2)-(6); if a restriction advances a Fundamental Duty, it is more likely to be upheld as "reasonable."
-(2) Environmental jurisprudence — Art 51A(g) has been the most impactful duty, forming the basis of India's environmental jurisprudence alongside Art 21 and Art 48A.
-(3) Education — Art 51A(k) (added 2002) bridges the FR-DPSP-FD trinity: Art 21A (FR) + Art 45 (DPSP) + Art 51A(k) (FD) together create a comprehensive constitutional framework for children's education.
-(4) National Education Policy 2020 — emphasizes teaching of constitutional values and FDs from school level, partially implementing Verma Committee recommendations.
-(5) Social legislation — FDs provide constitutional backing for laws against dowry, domestic violence, communal disharmony, and environmental destruction.
-(6) Citizen awareness — post-NEP 2020, FDs are increasingly integrated into civic education.
-The SC in Manoj Narula (2015) observed that FDs should be treated as constitutional values that inform the governance framework, even though they lack direct judicial enforcement.
+Growing significance despite non-justiciability.
+(1) Interpretive tool — SC uses FDs to test "reasonableness" under Art 19(2)-(6); restrictions advancing an FD are more likely upheld.
+(2) Environmental powerhouse — duty (g) + Art 21 + Art 48A = India's environmental jurisprudence foundation.
+(3) Education trinity — Art 21A (FR) + Art 45 (DPSP) + Art 51A(k) (FD) = comprehensive framework for children's education.
+(4) NEP 2020 emphasizes teaching FDs from school level — partially implementing Verma Committee recommendations.
+(5) Social legislation backing — FDs support laws against dowry, domestic violence, communal disharmony, environmental destruction.
+(6) Post-NEP, FDs increasingly integrated into civic education.
+SC in Manoj Narula (2015): FDs are constitutional values informing the governance framework, even without direct judicial enforcement.
+For UPSC Mains: frame FDs as evolving from "constitutional afterthought" to "interpretive cornerstone" — the SC's expanding use demonstrates their growing practical significance.

 Relevant Exams